Making Reading Fun for Reluctant Readers

 Homework = reading assignments = stress.
 If reading always comes with expectations and accountability, it becomes a chore, not a pleasure.

-They Haven't Found Their Thing Yet
+They Have Not Found Their Thing Yet

 The Attention Landscape Has Changed